 Many teas in the market have had issues.
-So I’m very careful in selecting them – Pique Tea is triple toxin-screened for pesticides, mold, and heavy metals such as lead and mercury.
+So I’m very careful in selecting them – Pique Tea is triple (or quadruple) toxin-screened for pesticides, mold, and heavy metals such as lead and mercury.
 They have been shown to surpass organic standards.

 These are the products my team and I recommend from Pique: